 Summary: The Marcy Home Gym System Pro is an ideal piece of equipment if you want the authentic feel of stacking weight machines at the comfort of your home.

-It’s well-built and durable with a 14-gauge heavy-duty steel frame and can handle up to 200 lbs of resistance.
-Unfortunately, the maximum weight resistance makes it unideal for serious bodybuilders who want more than just 200 lbs.
+It’s well-built and durable with a 14-gauge heavy-duty steel frame and can handle up to 200 lbs.
+Unfortunately, the maximum weight resist makes it unideal for serious bodybuilders who want more than just 200 lbs.

-The Total Gym APEX G5 combines strength, cardio, and stretch training in one machine.
+The APEX G5 combines strength, cardio, and stretch training in one machine.
 It’s lightweight at only 87 lbs and easily folds down when you need to store it.

 Dimensions: 93×43.25×15.5 inches LWH